KILTprotocol/docs/docs/concepts/04_Credentials/02_ctypes.md

 title: CTypes
 ---

 CTypes are data types specific to KILT that define the structure of a claim (i.e. the data model for your claim).
 They are based on JSON Schema, a standard used to annotate and validate JSON documents.
 The schema defines which properties exist and what their type should be, e.g., a string, a number, an object, etc.

 ## JSON-Schema

 KILT uses [JSON-Schema](https://json-schema.org/) (currently draft-07) to validate and annotate data in a strict format.
 This data format for [CType models](https://github.com/KILTprotocol/sdk-js/blob/develop/packages/core/src/ctype/CTypeSchema.ts) forms a CType with the definition of its characteristics.
 The following are all required properties of the schema, with no additional properties allowed:

 - Identifier: `$id` in the format `kilt:ctype:0x{cTypeHash}`
 - KILT specific JSON-Schema: '[http://kilt-protocol.org/draft-01/ctype-input#](http://kilt-protocol.org/draft-01/ctype-input#)'
-- Title: defines a user-friendly name for the CType that makes it easier for users to contextualise
+- Title: Defines a user-friendly name for the CType that makes it easier for users to contextualise
 - Properties: Each property is the attribute the claimer wishes to have attested by the attester.

 ### Properties